SunboX/Mootools-Request.Binary/README.md

 Options
 ---

-range - (array[2]) startbit and endbit of the sequenz to download (can be used to download a file in more than one steps) acceptRanges - (boolean) try to perform a HTTP range request
+range - (array[2]) Startbit and endbit of the sequenz to download (can be used to download a file in more than one steps)

+acceptRanges - (boolean) Try to perform a HTTP range request

 for more information about options and usage see: